Binary-Genesis/cryptopredictors/README.md

 # cryptopredictors
-A rough draft of a machine learning ensemble trained on live data for multiple crypto assets create a file called config.ini
+A rough draft of a machine learning ensemble trained on live data for multiple crypto assets.

+To use these scripts visit https://www.coingecko.com/en/api/pricing and grab a demo api for free.
+Create a file called config.ini
 [coingecko]
 api_key = YOUR API KEY HERE